 Instructions

-4. When oven is ready, mix dry and wet ingredients together, stir until combined.
+4. When oven is ready, mix the wet ingredients into the dry, then stir until combined.

-5. Pour into pan, and bake for 20-25 min, until toothpick comes out clean.
+5. Pour the batter into the pan and bake for 20-25 min, until toothpick comes out clean.

 6. Remove from oven and let cool.